WORDS BY JOSEPH FURNESS

 Show some love to your little ones with these kid-sized Valentine’s Day sneakers.

 In 2013, Jordan released the Air Jordan 5 Retro “Valentine’s Day”, exclusively for mini-mes.
 Unsurprisingly, the sneaker proved a massive hit as youngsters (and parents) fell in love with the thematic color palette and embroidered love-inspired motif at the heel.

 After the success of the above-mentioned AJ5, the Jumpman decided to give another kid-sized Jordan a Valentine’s twist.
 The Air Jordan 12 Retro Girls is a fun and feminine take on the classic ‘90s basketball silhouette – a bright pink vibe for budding sneakerheads.

 A year later, the Jordan brand released the ultimate 'IT girl' Valentine’s shoe: a neon pink Air Jordan 1.
 We’re still holding out for an adult-sized drop; unfortunately, the kid’s version just won’t fit.
 (Trust us, we’ve tried.)

-Here are three of our favourite sneakers that are not strictly Valentine’s Day sneakers, but, nevertheless, are inspired by love.
+Here are three of our favorite sneakers that are not strictly Valentine’s Day sneakers, but, nevertheless, are inspired by love.